 The current members of the Serpentina North Ensemble are dancers Elana, Sandy, Sarah Daluah, Kelly and Wilma; they are occasionally joined by Justin, who drums in various improv numbers and sometimes with electro-fusion musician, Jim Boz.

 Orkideh is the director of the Serpentina North Ensemble.
-Bellydance has proven to be an integral part of her life; she built upon a solid foundation and continues to train every day.
+Bellydance has proven to be an integral part of her life and she continues to train every day.
 She began studying American Cabaret bellydance in 2000 with Safiya in New York City.
 Several years into her training, she discovered tribal style and was instantly smitten.
 While living in New York, she also studied with Anahid Sofian, Sarah Locke and Susan Frankovich, as well as kathak with Najma Ayshah.

 She is inspired by integrating other dance styles (particularly classical Indian) and seeks to continue growing as a performer, teacher, and choreographer.
 Orkideh continues her kathak studies in Toronto with Joanna De Souza, and takes workshops or private lessons when she can, particularly with Rachel Brice, Zoe Jakes, Ariellah Aflalo, Paulette Rees-Denis and Dalia Carella.

 Bellydance gave her a positive body image and confidence in expressing herself; tribal style gave her community and camaraderie.
 She is inspired and excited by the community in Toronto and wants to share her enthusiasm for the art form.
 Orkideh became a certified ATS® teacher by Carolena Nericcio of Fat Chance Bellydance in October 2009.
-She is pursuing her certification in Pilates as well.
+She is also Stott Pilates trained and is pursuing her certification.

 Sarah Daluah accidentally discovered belly dancing in high school through a novel by Tom Robbins, "Skinny Legs and All", and has been hooked ever since.
 She has extensive training in Egyptian bellydance from Habeeba's (Toronto studio) and became interested in tribal when she first saw Rachel Brice perform.
 The tribal aesthetic appealed to her on many levels and allowed her to dance to her music and her community.
 She also has a strong interest in flamenco and gypsy flavoured dances.